furas/AutoDraw/README.md

 Austin Nguyen (Jun 1, 2020)

-Because code was uncomplete and splited in few parts so I putt all code in one file (main-original.py), and add needed modules and missing functions to load and display image (main-original.py) and it seems it works.
+Because code was uncomplete and splited in few parts so I put all code in one file (`main-original.py`), and add needed modules and missing functions (to load and display image) and it seems it works.

-Next I created version `main.py` with some modifications
+Next I created version `main.py` with some modifications.

 I added two modifications: